Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
 July 2025.
 One paper accepted by the prestigious journal of ASME Trans.
-JMD
+JMD.

 May 2025.
 One paper accepted by the prestigious journal of ASME Trans.
-JMD
+JMD.

 Apr.
 2025.
 Three papers accepted by SPM, to appear in the prestigious journal of Computer-Aided Design.